whitneyburton/portfolios/students/1602/christopher-soden/20160311-christopher-soden-m1.markdown

 #### Feedback to me

+##### From Thomas Pickett
-Thomas Pickett: "Chris is extremely curious about how things work in ruby.
+Chris is extremely curious about how things work in ruby.
 We could shake up the dynamics of the group by alternating driver/navigator positions.
-Chris could work on his mechanical skills to navigate his computer better."
+Chris could work on his mechanical skills to navigate his computer better.

+##### From Sal Espinosa
-Sal Espinosa: "Chris did a great job taking control and driving the project.
+Chris did a great job taking control and driving the project.
 He was able to keep things moving and actually implement code while both Thom and I lobbed ideas at him.
-It's hard with shorter projects, but I think as a group we could've been better at sharing that responsibility and giving Chris some time to pitch ideas and some relief from the nitty gritty of making things work."
+It's hard with shorter projects, but I think as a group we could've been better at sharing that responsibility and giving Chris some time to pitch ideas and some relief from the nitty gritty of making things work.

+##### From Kris Foss
-Kris Foss: "I didn't have a lot of time working with Chris but the time I have had, I've been really impressed.
+I didn't have a lot of time working with Chris but the time I have had, I've been really impressed.
 Chris's background in computer science really shines through his logical programming.
 He isn't arrogant, despite how advanced is knowledge is.
 He's good at explaining concepts and always willing to step in and help.
 He has a real eagerness and passion for programming and I can't wait to see what he creates.
-He's also kind and approachable and he would make a great partner for any project."
+He's also kind and approachable and he would make a great partner for any project.

 ### Playing a Part